wikimedia/operations-deployment-charts/README.md

 initialize_namespace.sh is used to create a new namespace in our current production infrastructure

+== Basic sanity checks ==

+Charts are linted using "helm lint" and "helm template"; the resulting templates are also checked to ensure they produce valid YAMLs.

+Since you might want to test various features in your charts, helm template will be run both with the default values in the chart and with values provided by any YAML file in the .fixtures/ directory.

+In addition to this, all service deployments under helmfile.d/services are checked as well.
+Given some of those would need private data that is not available in testing/development, you can provide a special file called .fixtures/private_stub.yaml to simulate populating such data in deployments.

 = License =

 While the helm charts specification allows for a per chart license to be